JuliaGeometry/Rotations.jl/README.md

 It tends to be the most computationally expensive mapping.

 * `CayleyMap`: Represents the differential quaternion using Rodrigues parameters.
-This parameterization goes singular at 180° but does not inherit the sign ambiguities of the unit quaternion.
+This parametrization goes singular at 180° but does not inherit the sign ambiguities of the unit quaternion.
 It offers an excellent combination of cheap computation and good behavior.